 If ever there was a time when the need for schools to serve as community centers was self-evident, it is now.
 Our union’s United Community Schools initiative, now nearly 10 years old, serves as a lifeline for thousands of students and their families.
 We are asking Albany for more support because we need more community schools.

-This is a challenging time for career and technical education, but it's also a time of exciting opportunities.
+UFT Vice President for CTE Leo Gordon writes that it's a challenging time for career and technical education, but it's also a time of exciting opportunities.
 The pandemic has illuminated the importance of skilled trades in our day-to-day lives.
 Now is the time to enhance and promote these career pathways.

 The concept of mayoral control of the New York City public schools is a good one.
 The city’s highest elected official should be held accountable for policies that affect more than 850,000 schoolchildren.
 But that doesn’t mean the mayor should have the power to make unilateral decisions that shut out public school families from the policymaking process.